computations/SunStar/doc/writeup.md

 input are rerooted, using the taxa as an outgroup.
 The second thing is that when trees are output, they are also rooted by the specified taxa.

 So far only the default schedule has been used.
-To use the randomized the `-t` or `--trials` flag is specified.
+To use the randomized schedule, the `-t` or `--trials` flag is specified.
 For example

 ```
 sunstar -f demo.tree -t 1000